bluemods/kxml2/readme.md

 # KXML2 for Kik

 This is designed and used in production for XMPP parsing / serializing for Kik clients specifically.
-Don't use for anything else.

-This is also *not* stable as breaking changes can be made to it at any time.
+It is not recommended for use in other scenarios.

 It's advised not to use XmlPullParserFactory, as it's very slow compared to initializing the KXmlParser directly (201ms vs 5285ms for 100,000 loops)